totallynotstevechen/ap/readme.md

 - Have the dates display in the same format
 - Make the app a web page
 - Do my research much ahead of time on webscraping(Ran into many blocks)
-- Actually address the 10 or so Rubocop infractions
+- Address the 8 Rubocop infractions
 - Approach this from an OOP perspective

 ## If given much more time(Things that aren't completely new to me):